 Research has shown that studying music has many advantages beyond simply learning a skill, such as improved reading and communication, plus better self-esteem.
 Music can spark creativity and it’s a valuable tool for parents.

-We’ve already covered the benefits of singing, but what about the positive impact of music? which we will briefly outline below, including how to introduce music to your kids.
+We’ve already covered the benefits of singing, but what about the positive impact of music?

 The value of music education

 If your talented child has dreams of musical stardom, learning about their craft is no doubt top of mind.
 Parents can take extra pride in the fact that children aren’t just honing their talent when they study and perform music.

 Music education has non-musical benefits to their schoolwork, personal life, and mental health that shouldn’t be overlooked.

 The ‘Mozart effect’ was first discovered by scientists at the University of California, in a small study that asked college-aged individuals to listen to Mozart for 10 minutes, while other subjects listened to repetitive relaxation audio or nothing at all.